-H.E.A.L tours are co-ordinated by farmer and environmentalist.

-Mrs. Sue Marriott, "Clifton Hill", Branxholme, Victoria, 3302,

-Australia Telephone (within Australia) (055) 786 223.

-(from overseas) 011 61 55 786 223.
+H.E.A.L. tours are co-ordinated by farmer and environmentalist Mrs. Sue Marriott, "Clifton Hill", Branxholme, Victoria, 3302, Australia.
+Telephone (within Australia) (055) 786 223 (from overseas) 011 61 55 786 223.

-The HEAL Experience is in that part of Victoria transvised by Major Thomas Mitchell in 1836 and which he named Australia Fellx- happy Australia, Mitchell's report to the Governor described the land as
+The H.E.A.L.
+Experience is in that part of Victoria traversed by Major Thomas Mitchell in 1836 and which be named 'Australia Felix' - bappy Australia, Mitchell's report to the Governor described the land as

-ready for the plough

-in many parts, as if

-specially prepared by the

-Creator for the

-industrious bands of

-Englishmen.

-Cover 150 years later,

-H.E.A.L. welcomes the

-risitor with an enquiring

-mind who wishes to see

-when has become of
+"... ready for the plough in many parts, as if specially prepared by the Creator for the industrious bands of Englishmen."
+Over 150 years later, H.E.A.L. welcomes the visitor with an enquiring mind who wishes to see what has become of Mitchell's "Australia